 Over the years, I would also visit New York City many times, and on each trip, I’d stop and stare at the waters encircling the island of Manhattan.
 And think back to the day I swam around it.
 And how, while I was treading water at the island’s tip, waiting for the tide to change, I looked up and wondered: What was this place like before?
 Before the tall buildings and the crowds.
 When forests covered the land.
 When wolves stalked their prey.
 When a few hundred Native people called it home.
 What would it have been like then?
 I mean, really like?

-Well, I’m writing that story right now.
+Well, I’m writing and publishing that story right now.
 About the birth of NYC and Manhattan in the 17th century.
-In fact, the first three books of The Manhattan Series novellas are now available on Amazon.
+In fact, the four ebooks of The Manhattan Series novellas are now available on Amazon.
 See the Books section here for details.
+Print editions coming!

 Now take a moment and study the incredible computer-generated image from The Mannahatta Project you see below.
 Then think about the Manhattan island of today.
 (If you subscribe to this site, you’ll see side-by-side comparisons of Manhattan’s Before-and-After that will stun you.)